 (B) Assessment of provisional duties

-Where the President makes a preliminary determination and considers that the imposition of duty is necessary to prevent injury, all dumped or subsidized imports from the countries involved in the investigation are subject to provisional duty.
+Generally, where the President makes a preliminary determination and considers that the imposition of duty is necessary to prevent injury, all dumped or subsidized imports from the countries involved in the investigation are subject to provisional duty.
 The provisional period starts on the date that the preliminary determination is made and ends on the earlier of the date that the President causes the investigation in respect of the goods of a particular exporter to be terminated or date that the Tribunal issues its final decision on the matter of injury to Canadian production.

 Provisional duty is to be paid at the time of accounting for the goods for Customs purposes, or when assessed by a Customs officer.
 In the case of provisional duty, the importer may elect to post approved security with Customs to cover the amount of the duty.
-Depending on the President’s final decision in the investigation or the decision issued by the Tribunal, the amount of duty is returned to the importer or is retained in whole or in part or is returned to the importer.
+Depending on the President’s final decision in the investigation or the decision issued by the Tribunal, the amount of duty is returned to the importer or is retained in whole or in part.

 At the time of making a preliminary determination, the CBSA provides exporters with a complete explanation of how normal values and export prices were determined.
 Typically, at the same time, detailed spreadsheets showing these calculations are provided to the exporters.